 73 High Street, the Nathaniel Lord house (C 1720) - This house is named after Nathaniel Lord who spent 36 years as the Register of Probate in the Ipswich Court.
 The western half of this house predates the eastern side and may have 17th Century elements.

-Meeting House Green Historic District - The North Green neighborhood was once the religious, governmental and commercial center of Ipswich.
-During the seventeenth century, a meeting house, jail, fort, town pound and stocks were located here.
-Later the Post Office, Probate Court, Ipswich Female Seminary, Agawam Hotel and several commercial structures surrounded the Green.
-The most successful businessmen in Ipswich built fine Georgian, Federal, Greek Revival, Italianate and Victorian homes on North Main Street.
+Meeting House Green Historic District - The North Green was once the religious, governmental and commercial center of Ipswich, and where the town's most successful businessmen built fine Georgian, Federal, Greek Revival, Italianate and Victorian homes.

 The Karma of Modern Problems - by Gavin Keenan: Town Meeting time can often raise the blood pressure.
 When paired with the daily MOABs of POTUS 45, a defibrillator may be indicated.
 But here I want to speak of local affairs; to wit, small town politics and the history of governing in Ipswich as clearly as I recall it.
 Those of … Continue reading The Karma of Modern Problems

 Governing Ipswich - Ipswich was established in 1634, and was one of the most influential towns in Colonial America.
-The early town records, the actions of Town Meeting, and the deliberations of the courts which met here are available online: Ipswich Public Library archives, complete list, PDF) The Development of our Town Government, by Thomas Franklin Waters Ipswich in the … Continue reading Governing Ipswich
+The early town records, the actions of Town Meeting, and the deliberations of the courts are preserved.

 Patronage and Scandal at the Ipswich Customs House - In 1829, the position of Ipswich Customs Collector was granted to Timothy Souther, a man of prominence and one of the old line Democrats who held office there under President Andrew Jackson.
 Souther resigned in August, 1840 after being charged with graft.